- Exminster Ansteys Overview

 James Stokes Anstey (b 1842 in Exminster, son of Charles Anstey) was living with his parents in Exminster in both the 1851 and 1861 Censuses.
 He married Mary Ann Trent (b 1843 in Kenn) in Exeter, St Thomas in 1863, they moved into the parish of Exeter, St Thomas where James Stokes Anstey became a “smiths hammerman” by 1871.
 They had a large family, namely:

-By 1901 James Stokes Anstey was a widower and a Railway Labourer, still living in Exeter St Thomas.
-In 1903 in Exeter, St Thomas, James Stokes Anstey remarried Jane Watkins (b c1852 St Maret, Cornwall) and in 1911 James Stokes Anstey was living with Jane, still in Exeter, St Thomas, he was a “former blacksmith“.
-James Stokes Anstey died in 1922 in Exeter, St Thomas.
+In 1881 the family were living at Boycotts Court, St Thomas the Apostle where James Anstey was a labourer and in 1891 they were living at Cowick Street, St Thomas where James Anstey was a smith.
+By 1901 James Stokes Anstey was a widower and a railway labourer, still living in Exeter St Thomas.
+In 1903 in Exeter, St Thomas, James Stokes Anstey remarried Jane Watkins (b c1852 St Maret, Cornwall) and in the 1911 Census James Stokes Anstey was living with Jane at 10 Hawkins Buildings St Thomas Exeter, he was a “former blacksmith“.
+James Stokes Anstey died in 1922 in Exeter, St Thomas, buried in Exwick Cemetery, Exeter, plot reference “Div: AC No: 103“.

 Henry Charles Anstey (b 1855 Exminster)

-Henry Charles Anstey (b 1855 in Exminster, son of Charles Anstey) married Mary Jane (possibly surname ‘Martin’, born c1855 in Crediton or Exeter St Thomas) in c1873 and moved to Exeter St Thomas, becoming a “mason’s labourer”.
+Henry Charles Anstey (b 1855 in Exminster, son of Charles Anstey) married Mary Jane Martin (b c1855 in Crediton or Exeter St Thomas) in c1873 and moved to Exeter St Thomas, becoming a “mason’s labourer“.
 They had a huge family there, namely:

-- Laura (Florence) Jane Anstey (b 1879 – married Walter Nathanual White in 1904 in Exeter St Thomas);
+- Laura (Florence) Jane Anstey (b 1880 – married Walter Nathanial White in 1904 in Exeter St Thomas);

 - Amy Louisa Anstey (b 1881);